 - Meet with your school nurse.

 Working together, you and the school nurse can partner on creating an allergy-aware environment at school.
-The school nurse can help you determine what food allergy accommodations are reasonable and necessary for your child, lead in the development of emergency care plans, and educate staff.
+The school nurse can help you determine what accommodations are reasonable and necessary for your child, lead in the development of emergency care plans, and educate staff.

 - Open lines of communication with teachers and staff.

-What do you want school staff to know about how you manage your child’s food allergy?
+What do you want school staff to know about how you manage your child’s asthma or food allergy?
 What does your child want them to know?
 Involve your child in building relationships with teachers.
 Discuss how to share information without publicly singling out your child.